xubingyue/avocadodb/Documentation/Books/Manual/Deployment/Agency.md

-Launching ArangoDB's standalone "agency"
+Launching AvocadoDB's standalone "agency"
 ----------------------------------------

-### Multiple ArangoDB instances can be deployed as a fault-tolerant distributed state machine.
+### Multiple AvocadoDB instances can be deployed as a fault-tolerant distributed state machine.

 What is a fault-tolerant state machine in the first place?